Table of Contents

 Your ability is an essential part of putting yourself in a position to win a game quickly, and as such it is particularly important to use this in your FIRST deck cycle.
 The ability ‘Mythic Chronicle’ allows you to acquire a champion for 3 gold less AND if it costs 5 gold or less, put this champion directly into play.

 There are two scenarios in which to use the ability; purchase of a champion of cost 5 or less and putting the champion directly into play; purchase of a champion of cost 6 or more for your next deck shuffle.
-The latter is self-explanatory; providing you with an almost guaranteed ability to purchase champions such as ‘Tyrannor – The Devourer’ and ‘Grak – Storm Giant’ even though your hand may only contain 4 gold (made possible with ‘Herald’ and four 1 gold/1 economy song cards).
-The former has a huge array of possibilities, which will be elaborated further on in the ‘Market decisions’ section of this article, but in general you’re looking at champions that provide discard advantage (such as Broelyn – Loreweaver’), have ally ability to draw to accelerate your deck (such as ‘Parov – The Enforcer or ‘Cristov – The Just’), or even both paired with the ‘Song of the Wild’ card and ‘Orc Grunt’.
+The latter is self-explanatory; providing you with an almost guaranteed ability to purchase champions such as ‘Tyrannor – The Devourer’ and ‘Grak – Storm Giant’ (unless your hand contains 4 gold only, made possible with ‘Herald’ and four 1 gold/1 economy song cards, but usually a cycle by herald fixes this).
+The former has a huge array of possibilities, which will be elaborated further on in the ‘Market decisions’ section of this article, but in general you’re looking at champions that provide discard advantage (such as Broelyn – Loreweaver’), have ally ability to draw to accelerate your deck (such as ‘Parov – The Enforcer or ‘Cristov – The Just’), or even both paired with the ‘Song of the Wild’ card (such as ‘Orc Grunt’).

 One other scenario, rarer considering the amount of economy your deck has accumulated through the process of acquiring upgrade choices, is the use of your ability to acquire an economy champion to purchase another card on the market, usually a high cost action such as ‘Demonic Cloud’.
-Champions such as ‘Cult Priest’ and ‘Treasure Seeker’ are great here, but essentially anything that has cost 3 or less will work as it is made essentially free with the use of your ability.
+Champions such as ‘Cult Priest’ and ‘Treasure Seeker’ are great here, but essentially anything that has cost 3 or less will work as it is essentially free with the use of your ability, dropping the cost of the champion from 3 to 0.

 Slow your opponent